-- Applications should be sent by email to [email protected], by 26 March 2018.
+- Applications should be sent by email to [email protected], by the deadline.
 Attachments must be in plain text, Word or PDF format.
 Informal inquiries about this Fellowship can be made to the same email address.
-Interviews are likely to take place in May 2018.
+Interviews are likely to take place in May.

-(c) What research will you undertake?
+What research will you undertake?
 Why is it important and timely?
 What impact do you think it will have?
-Why are you applying for a 2 or a 3 year fellowship?
+Why are you applying for a 2 or a 3-year fellowship?